awsdocs/amazon-sagemaker-developer-guide/doc_source/API_StopTransformJob.md

 The request accepts the following data in JSON format\.

  ** [TransformJobName](#API_StopTransformJob_RequestSyntax) **   <a name="SageMaker-StopTransformJob-request-TransformJobName"></a>
+The name of the transform job to stop\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 63\.
 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`